goooseman/devsparks-blog/NOTES.md

 - Text content
 - Comments (remark42 integration)

-Some blog posts can contain "Hackerman's tip" and "Padawan's Playground" sections, which should be highlighted with a border.
-Outside of a border there should be a transparent image of Hackerman or Padawan.
-As of now use a placeholder image, I will replace it with a real image later.
+Some blog posts can contain "Hackerman's tip" and "Padawan's Playground" sections, which should be highlighted with a border around the text.
+Border should be of text color which is different for ligth and dark themes Outside of a border there should be a transparent image of Hackerman or Padawan.
+As of now use a placeholder (http://placekitten.com/20/20) image for light theme and http://placekitten.com/21/21 for dark theme, I will replace them with a real image later.
+This image should be absolute positioned on a border with left: 20% and top: 0.
+Section should be relative.
+Section should have 25px margin top and 5px margin bottom to fix image position overflow.
+Title inside section should be italic.

 Please create one example of a hack with Lorem Ipsum text containing both Padawan and Hackerman sections.

 ### Header

 - Fix typo button just opens following link in a new tab: "https://github.com/goooseman/devsparks-blog/issues/new?title=DevSparks+Feedback&body=I+found+something+wrong+on+this+page%3A%0A%0A++{CURRENT_PAGE}%0A%0A++Here%27s+what+it+is%3A"
+- Toogle theme switch:
+  - Adds `data-theme` attr to document
+  - Adds `light-theme` or `dark-theme` class to body
+  - `window.REMARK42.changeTheme("light" | "dark")`
+  - Should consist of 🌞 icon if active theme is dark and 🌒 icon if current theme is light
+  - Should have aria-label: 'Switch to light theme' if current theme is dark and 'Switch to dark theme' if current theme is light
+  - Default theme should be selected from system one:
+    - `window.matchMedia && window.matchMedia('(prefers-color-scheme: dark)').matches` -> dark mode if true
+    - `window.matchMedia('(prefers-color-scheme: dark)').addEventListener('change', event =>  event.matches ? "dark" : "light";` to watch for changes

 ### Footer